 In a nutshell, this is why Professional Tools are more expensive than their DIY equivalents.

-What is different about the design of professional or commercial grade power-tools?
+How is the design of commercial grade power-tool different?

 The design process for any tool will centre on things like:

 - how many times it will be used in its life

 - what the average “run-time” will be during each use

 - the conditions it will be used under

 During the design of a professional power tool, the metrics used will be far higher.
 The estimated frequency and duration of each use, for instance, will be higher than for a DIY equivalent.